RIS-Aided Wireless Communications: Prototyping, Adaptive Beamforming, and Indoor/Outdoor Field Trials: Experimental Results

 \subsection{Indoor Over-the-air Test}

 We will now present results from the over-the-air test that was made in the indoor environment shown in \figurename{~\ref{fig:through_wall}} (a).
 The transmitter is placed in the corridor and the receiver is in a room next to it.
 The transmitter and receiver are separated by a 30 cm thick concrete wall, which includes a 53 cm thick pillar in the middle.
 In such a case without an LoS path, the transmitted signal suffers from penetration loss before reaching the RIS.
-Nevertheless, the proposed Algorithm \ref{alg:GreedyAlgorithm} can be utilized to configure the RIS to gradually increase the received signal power. \figurename{~\ref{fig:through_wall} (b)} shows the received baseband power when using the RIS (after Algorithm \ref{alg:GreedyAlgorithm} has finished). \figurename{~\ref{fig:through_wall} (c)} shows the corresponding received power in the reference case where the RIS is replaced with a copper plate (shown in \figurename{~\ref{fig:50mtest} (b)}).
+Nevertheless, the proposed Algorithm \ref{alg:GreedyAlgorithm} can be utilized to configure the RIS to gradually increase the received signal power.
+Note that the RX received power is utilized during the feedback.
+It is not perfect due to the influence of noise, interference, and time-varying channel.
+However, we may average the received power over time in order to make the algorithm more stable. \figurename{~\ref{fig:through_wall} (b)} shows the received baseband power when using the RIS (after Algorithm \ref{alg:GreedyAlgorithm} has finished). \figurename{~\ref{fig:through_wall} (c)} shows the corresponding received power in the reference case where the RIS is replaced with a copper plate (shown in \figurename{~\ref{fig:50mtest} (b)}).
+Note that the position and angle of the copper plate are the same as the RIS.
+The curve marked with ``packet start" is the received power when a packet is successfully decoded, while the ``current" curve is the power at current moment, which may not have data transmission.
 The results show that an RIS configured using the proposed algorithm brings a power gain of around 26 dB.
 While it is generally recognized that the RIS technology is effective in LoS scenarios \cite{RIS_SPMAG}, our experiment shows that an RIS can be very effective also in non-LoS scenarios, at least over short distances.